Cellular-Imaging-Amsterdam-UMC/BIOMERO.importer/README.md

 ### 5) Apply migrations to your DB

-Rebuild and restart your ADI container.
-ADI container will apply migrations automatically on startup when `ADI_RUN_MIGRATIONS=1` (default).
+Rebuild and restart your BIOMERO.importer container.
+The container will apply migrations automatically on startup when `ADI_RUN_MIGRATIONS=1` (default).
 This is handled by `omero_adi/db_migrate.py` and uses a Postgres advisory lock to avoid races.

 ### 6) Commit the migration files